 Black History Month events

 Black History Month honors the contributions of African Americans to United States history.
 Created in 1926 as a week-long celebration by African American historian and scholar Carter G. Woodson, it expanded to a month-long series of events in 1976.
-The National Black History Month theme for 2016 was "Hallowed Grounds: Sites of African American Memories."
-Created in 1926 as a week-long celebration by African American historian and scholar Carter G. Woodson, it expanded to a month-long series of events in 1976.
+The National Black History Month theme for 2019 is "Black Migrations"

 National African American Parent Involvement Day (NAAPID)